coq/ceps/text/069-coq-roadmap.md

 - An item cannot be part of the roadmap if it is not supported by at least two persons, including at least one Coq maintainer to review the changes.
-- No one should be committed to work on more than two items at the same time.
+- No one should commit to more work than they can realistically undertake at the same time (which will be a different amount depending on whether someone can work full time on Coq or not).

 Each Coq Call will start with a roundtable about progress on items of the roadmap.